HITS-MCM/tauRAMD/README.md

              "EXIT: xxxxx  > LIGAND EXIT EVENT DETECTED: STOP SIMULATION" must ge collected in a single file or in multiple files (if trajectories were started from different input coordinate and velocities files)

+In addition for the analysis of the interaction fingerprints the following software is required [MD-IFP](https://github.com/HITS-MCM/MD-IFP).
+Please have a look in the [MD-IFP examples](https://github.com/HITS-MCM/MD-IFP/tree/master/examples) section for a jupyter notebook that can be run on google colab and one that can be run on [ebrains](), both require an account at the respective provider.

 ## Usage